 I hope this article about the 5370 CompactLogix was helpful!

-If you have any questions, suggestions, comments, or corrections please don’t hesitate to leave them with us by using the “leave a reply” form at the bottom of this page,
+If you have any questions, suggestions, comments, or corrections please don’t hesitate to leave them with us by using the “post a comment or question” link below,